EstelleKlevenz/docana-emi-25/README.md

 - next steps: Comparison social science paper and computer science / chemistry technical papers

 Since language is all about the details, the preprocessing, the editing of the language, must be evaluated when reflecting on the entire approach.
 One limitation we find in our approach is for example that the selection of excluded stop words could have influenced the embeddings.
 Another one is that misspelled versions of words have been excluded from the keyword lists.
 This seems appropriate for official political speeches.
 For the application to social media data, however, the question arises as to whether “typos” are not much more part of authentic content and should therefore have been taken into account when classifying a post against the concepts.

-## Conclusion XX

-_Summarize the major outcomes of your project, reflect on the research findings, and clearly state the conclusions you've drawn from the study._

 ## Contributions